huskyroboticsteam/Resurgence/README.md

 ## Running the Simulator

+You can download the latest simulator build from the [simulator releases tab](https://github.com/huskyroboticsteam/Simulator/releases/latest).

 ### Building the rover code to work with the simulator

 The simulator does not have its own executable.
 Instead, you must configure the CMake variables and build the `Rover` target: